Northrop Frye Summer Research Experience Scholarship in Ecology and Evolutionary Biology

-The Summer Research Experience Scholarship in Ecology and Evolutionary Biology enables an outstanding student who has recently completed BIO120H to spend four months (May to August) in the laboratory of a faculty member working in the disciplines of evolution or ecology.
-The first scholarship was awarded in 2001.
+First awarded in 2001, the Northrop Frye Summer Research Experience Scholarship in Ecology and Evolutionary Biology enables an outstanding student who has recently completed BIO120H to spend four months (May to August) in the laboratory of a faculty member.
+This year the faculty advisor is Megan Frederickson.
+See below for project description.

 Scholarship value: $5,700 for four months (May to August)

 Application & Eligibility